AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 <InlineAlert variant="info" slots="text"/>

-Refer to the [command reference] for a detailed description of `aio api-mesh:create`.
+Refer to the [command reference](../advanced/index.md#aio-api-meshcreate) for a detailed description of `aio api-mesh:create`.

 ### Access the gateway

 The `aio api-mesh:create` response automatically assigns you an API key and subscribes that API key to the mesh service.
-You can also retrieve the API key by viewing the project in the [Adobe Developer Console].
+You can also retrieve the API key by viewing the project in the [Adobe Developer Console](https://developer.adobe.com/console).

-After you [create a mesh], you can access the GraphQL endpoint in any GraphQL browser by modifying the following URL: `https://graph.adobe.io/api/<meshId>/graphql?api_key=<your_apiKey>`
+After you [create a mesh](../basic/create-mesh.md), you can access the GraphQL endpoint in any GraphQL browser by modifying the following URL: `https://graph.adobe.io/api/<meshId>/graphql?api_key=<your_apiKey>`

 <InlineAlert variant="info" slots="text"/>